-Articles 8 to 18 of the Federal Act on the Recovery and Resolution of Banks (BaSAG – Bundesgesetz über die Sanierung und Abwicklung von Banken), as published in Federal Law Gazette I 98/2014 (in German only), prescribe that credit institutions and groups of credit institutions are obliged to draw up recovery plans from 2015 onwards.
-These arrangements transpose the corresponding provisions of Directive 2014/59/EU establishing a framework for the recovery and resolution of credit institutions and investment firms, OJ L 2014/190, p.
+Under Articles 8 to 18 of the Federal Act on the Recovery and Resolution of Banks (BaSAG – Bundesgesetz über die Sanierung und Abwicklung von Banken), as published in Federal Law Gazette I 98/2014, credit institutions and groups of credit institutions have been required to draw up recovery plans since 2015.
+These rules transpose the corresponding provisions of Directive 2014/59/EU establishing a framework for the recovery and resolution of credit institutions and investment firms, OJ L 2014/190, p.
 173.

 Drawing up of recovery plans / competence